Toronto 2-Week & 3-Week Intensives

 What to Expect

-During the two weeks, you will have opportunities to:
+During the intensive, you will have opportunities to:

 - develop a deep understanding of your unique breath and voice